mxagar/bitcoin_notes/README.md

-# Notes on Bitcoin and Ethereum
+# Notes on Bitcoin

-This repository contains my **personal notes** collected while studying the Bitcoin and Ethereum blockchains.
+This repository contains my **personal notes** collected while studying the Bitcoin network.

-The main source of information are the books by Andreas M. Antonopoulos:
+The main source of information are these books:

-- "Mastering Bitcoin", O'Reilly
+- "Mastering Bitcoin", Antonopoulos, O'Reilly
-- "Mastering Ethereum", O'Reilly
+- "Mastering the Lightning Network", Antonopoulos et al., O'Reilly
-- "Mastering the Lightning Network", O'Reilly
+- "Programming Bitcoin", Song, O'Reilly

 Basically, I've done a summary of them.